 - 1.42 liters of vegetable oil for frying

-FOR SUGAR TO DUST CHURROS (prepare before you begin cooking):
+- FOR SUGAR TO DUST CHURROS:

-- ½ cup white sugar
+- ½ cup sugar

-Bring water, butter, brown sugar and salt to a quick boil.
+- Bring water, butter, brown sugar and salt to a quick boil.
 Remove from heat.
 Mix cinnamon into flour and add to liquid.
 Stir in vanilla extract and mix thoroughly until the dough pulls away from the sides of the pan.
 Set aside for a few minutes to cool.

-Prepare your pastry bag by attaching the tip to the bag with a coupler.
+- Prepare your pastry bag by attaching the tip to the bag with a coupler.
 I use a star-shaped 1M metal tip made by Wilton and an 18” canvas pastry bag (that has a plastic liner inside) made by Ateco.
 Both pieces are inexpensive; you’ll spend about $8-10 total and you can find them at most cooking supply stores that sell cake decorating kits.
 I don’t recommend disposable plastic pastry bags because the plastic is too thin and with the thick consistency of the dough, the plastic could easily rip.
 You’ll also want to use a coupler to attach the tip to the pastry bag for the same reason.
 The tip could otherwise pop right out of the bag if you don’t secure it with the coupler.
 Fold the top of the pastry bag down halfway to make it easy to spoon the dough in once it’s ready.

-Start heating the oil in a deep pot (to avoid splatter) on low heat.
+- Start heating the oil in a deep pot (to avoid splatter) on low heat.
 Pour the whole 1.42 liter bottle into the pot and save the plastic bottle.
 Beat the eggs together in a separate dish.
 Start incorporating the egg into the dough until it becomes smooth and the dough looks matte.
 The dough will be very dense.
 Spoon it into the pastry bag and push it down toward the tip.
 When you’ve got all the dough in the pastry bag, fold the top of the bag up and twist it to close and start piping the dough.

-Before you pipe out a whole churro, squeeze the bag to produce a 1-inch piece and drop directly from the bag into the hot oil.
+- Before you pipe out a whole churro, squeeze the bag to produce a 1-inch piece and drop directly from the bag into the hot oil.
 If it floats to the top after a few seconds and looks like it’s frying with bubbles around it, the oil is hot enough.
 If it doesn’t float, the oil needs to be hotter (don’t turn the heat up, just wait longer; turning the heat up can cause splattering).
 When the oil is ready, pipe your churros directly into the pot.
 If you have trouble getting the end of the churro to break off from the tip, you can scrape it off with a sharp knife or just use your finger.
 You can pipe a few churros into the pot at a time.

-Fry them until they start to look golden brown, about 2-3 minutes per side.
+- Fry them until they start to look golden brown, about 2-3 minutes per side.
 Remove from the oil using a slotted spoon or a mesh skimmer and let them drain on a plate with paper towels.
 After the paper towels have absorbed the extra oil from frying, place the churros into the shallow dish with the cinnamon sugar mixture and shake the dish to cover all sides of the churro.
 Serve immediately.

-Once the oil has cooled, use a funnel to pour it back into the bottle for either reuse or disposal.
+TIP FOR DISPOSING OF THE OIL: Once the oil has cooled, use a funnel to pour it back into the bottle for either reuse or disposal.